 Using computer simulation algorithms, we’ve put together a group of audio files that simulate what someone with sensorineural hearing loss is able to hear in specific contexts.
-The sound files are grouped by type, from conversations in different contexts – background noise; restaurant; traffic – to various kinds of music.
+The sound files are grouped by type, from conversations in different contexts to background noise in a restaurant, traffic, and various kinds of music.
 For each sound clip, you can listen to what it sounds like with “normal” hearing, as well as mild and moderate hearing loss.
-Here’s the hearing loss simulator
+Here’s the hearing loss simulator:

 |Announcement in station|

 Read more: Hearing Loss

 Each individual sounds, and how much of each sound a person with hearing loss misses, depends on the degree of loss.
 For the person who still has some hearing and is listening to speech, the missing sounds are often the consonants P, K, F, H, T, and S, and the Sh sounds.
 Higher voices and higher-pitched sounds are harder to hear, as well, and it’s more difficult to hear anything when there’s background noise involved.